-Countries that have been traditionally destination countries for refugees, asylum seekers and other migrants often have an institutional response mechanism (e.g. Organization for the Reception of Asylum seekers in country X, State Agency for Refugees in Belgium; Office for the Protection of Refugees and Stateless in country Y; xxx).
+Countries that have been traditionally destination countries for refugees, asylum seekers and other migrants often have an institutional response mechanism (e.g. Organisation for the Reception of Asylum seekers, State Agency for Refugees; Office for the Protection of Refugees and Stateless in country; etc).
 The twelve profiles completed show that at governmental level mainly Ministries of Health, Ministries of Interior or Public Health institutes are involved in the coordination of the health response.

-Most countries with less experience with refugees or asylum seekers or new destination countries are currently in the process of creating the response mechanisms with high level meetings, e.g. Croatia and Greece.
+Most countries with less experience with refugees or asylum seekers or new destination countries are currently in the process of creating the response mechanisms with high level meetings, e.g. Bulgaria, Croatia and Greece.